BMS Modules and their Types – Your Easy Guide in 2026

 We have three types of modules:

-3. Universal modules, we have three types of this module.
+3. Universal modules: we have three types.

 3.1.
 The first type is the Universal input module, which can deal with analog/digital inputs only.
 UI abbreviates this module.

-Then beside it, the total number of inputs will be written.
+Then, beside it, the total number of inputs will be written.

 3.2.
 The second type is the universal output module, which can deal with analog/digital outputs only.
 UO abbreviates this module.

-Then beside it, the total number of outputs will be written.
+Then, beside it, the total number of outputs will be written.

 Some Examples for better understanding:

-Expert Advice:
+Expert Advice

 Also, if you would like to read more about our blog posts, you can find all of them on this link: